 As the nation struggles with another economic crisis, we will again experience the loss of homes and the tenuous wealth development that they might offer.
 The American Dream of home ownership will again devolve into a nightmare of instability and financial hardship for far too many.
 Dramatic downturns such as the Great Depression, the Great Recession and now the COVID-19 Collapse stand out as eviscerating spikes on a graph.
 But understanding the history and impact make up an invisible axis on the graphs of American economic inequity.

 To know the whole story of disparities told in today’s graph, we need a map, one marked by hidden history, systemic racism and barriers to wealth development.

 The Twin Cities PBS history documentary Jim Crow of the North was created to reveal the roots of Minnesota’s near worst-in-the-nation racial disparities.
-The film is based on the ground-breaking research of the Mapping Prejudice project that charted racist, restrictive covenants in housing deeds in Hennepin County.
-The early 20th Century practice of adding restrictive covenants to the growing city’s housing stock laid out a grid for redlining and other discriminatory policies and practices that fostered the inequities we suffer from today.
+The film is based on the ground-breaking research of the Mapping Prejudice Project at the University of Minnesota that charted racist, restrictive covenants in housing deeds in Hennepin County.
+The early 20 Century practice of adding restrictive covenants to the growing city’s housing stock laid out a grid for redlining and other discriminatory policies and practices that fostered the inequities we suffer from today.